CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 1. What other molecular properties one can obtain using VQE for the purpose of rational material and drug design?

-Excited state energies which are crucial for example to optimize orgalic LEDS or organic photovoltaics.
-They are also important to simulate spectroscopy experiments.
+Excited state energies which are crucial for example to optimize organic LEDS (OLEDS) or organic photovoltaics.
+Excitation energies are also necessary to simulate spectroscopy experiments.
 Entanglement (static-correlation) is also hard (expensive to capture) with classical wavefunction techniques.
+The study of entanglement in complex systems is one of the most interesting problems of our time.

 2. What are the systems (molecules / materials) which are challenging for classical computing and whose modelling is valuable?

 Strongly-correlated systems were the interaction among the electrons plays a crucial role and the single particle picture breaks down.
-Examples : Wigner Crystals , tretched molecules, charge transfer excited states.
+Examples : Wigner Crystals , stretched molecules, charge transfer excited states.
 Also emergent many-body phenomena such as superconductivity, superfluidity, wuantum phase transition, topological insulators.

 3. What businesses can benefit from more accurate electronic structure calculations ?